Guides

 Be sure to include a return address in case the funds have to be sent back to you.

-Jpay Inmate Services: Sending Money to Federal Prisoner
+Jpay Inmate Services: Sending Money to Prisoners

-Jpay is the MoneyGram partner that moves money to the inmate account, whether through an online app or in person at physical locations like WalMart stores and CVS pharmacies.
-Websites like ConnectNetwork.com also allow electronic funds transfers that show up in an inmate’s account much more quickly than a check.
+- Websites like ConnectNetwork.com also allow electronic funds transfers that show up in an inmate’s account much more quickly than a check.
 Funds are deposited within 24 hours of receipt, whether electronically or by check.
-Certain checks, such as from a business or the IRS (U.S. Treasury), may be sent to an inmate’s account.

 Basic Information About Commissary Accounts